 The Uniform Relocation Assistance and Real Property Acquisition Polices Act of 1970 provides for uniform and equitable treatment of persons displaced from their homes, businesses, or farms by federal and federally-assisted programs, and establishes uniform and equitable land purchase policies.
 Federal regulations implementing the Uniform Act (49 CFR Part 24) establish the process that must be followed.

-NICTD will begin negotiations of properties in late 2017.
+NICTD will begin negotiations of properties in 2018.

 For more information on the property purchases and relocation, click here.